awsdocs/amazon-personalize-developer-guide/doc_source/filter-real-time.md

 # Filtering Real\-time Recommendations<a name="filter-real-time"></a>

-You can filter real\-time recommendations with the Amazon Personalize console or the AWS SDK\.
+You can filter real\-time recommendations with the Amazon Personalize console, AWS Command Line Interface \(AWS CLI\), or the AWS SDKs\.

-## Filtering Real\-Time Recommendations \(Console\)<a name="filter-rt-console"></a>
+## Filtering Real\-time Recommendations \(Console\)<a name="filter-rt-console"></a>

 To filter real\-time recommendations using the console, create a filter and then apply it to a recommendation request\.

 **Note**
-To filter recommendations using a campaign you deployed before July 30, 2020, you must re\-deploy the campaign by using the [UpdateCampaign](API_UpdateCampaign.md) call or by creating a new campaign\.
+To filter recommendations using a filter with parameters and a campaign that you deployed before November 10, 2020, you must redeploy the campaign by using the [UpdateCampaign](API_UpdateCampaign.md) operation or create a new campaign\.

+### Creating a Filter \(Console\)<a name="creating-filter-console"></a>

+ To create a filter in the console, choose the dataset group that contains the campaign you want to filter results for and then provide a filter name and a filter expression\.

-**To filter real\-time recommendations \(console\)**
+**To create a filter \(console\)**

 1. Open the Amazon Personalize console at [https://console\.aws\.amazon\.com/personalize/](https://console.aws.amazon.com/personalize/) and sign into your account\.